Wonsan-Sunchon UFO incident: Publicity and legacy

-On February 19, United Press's account of the incident was covered in papers nationwide.

-Syndicated columnist team Joseph and Stewart Alsop report the Air Force was taking the incident seriously, writing: "Here is a tale, in source at least, not laughable but close to laughable in substance, which is not being laughed off"; Wrote the pair: "the Korean experience has convinced American experts of our earlier folly in underestimating Soviet technical capabilities... for example information has come in of Russian production of a genuinely supersonic jet fighter".
-The Huron Plainsman opined by quoting Shakespeare: "There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy".
+On 19 February, United Press's account of the incident was covered in papers nationwide.
+Syndicated columnist team Joseph and Stewart Alsop reported the Air Force was taking the incident seriously, writing: "Here is a tale, in source at least, not laughable but close to laughable in substance, which is not being laughed off".
+The pair wrote that "the Korean experience has convinced American experts of our earlier folly in underestimating Soviet technical capabilities… for example information has come in of Russian production of a genuinely supersonic jet fighter".
+The Huron Plainsman opined by quoting Shakespeare's Hamlet: "There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy".

-On February 21, United Press reported that members of House Armed Services Committee were reluctant to open a congressional inquiry into the incident, preferring to let the Air Force investigate instead.
+On 21 February, United Press reported that members of the House Armed Services Committee were reluctant to open a congressional inquiry into the incident, preferring to let the Air Force investigate instead.

-By February 22, Lt.
-Gen. Otto P. Weyland, commander of the Far East Air Forces, released a statement about the incident and confirmed an on-going investigation.
+By 22 February, Lt.
+Gen. Otto P. Weyland, commander of the Far East Air Forces, released a statement about the incident and confirmed an ongoing investigation.
 Said Weyland: "We can’t say there’s nothing to it, but unless we can get more data, I don’t think we can expect a conclusive answer."
 Weyland was skeptical that a jet was responsible, saying "You’d have to be looking right up the tail pipe of a jet to see the glow and I can’t say that I ever have."
 In March, the incident was covered in Time magazine.
-On April 7, the incident was covered in Life magazine, then the most widely-read magazine in the nation.
+On 7 April, the incident was covered in Life magazine, then the most widely-read magazine in the nation.

 In 1956, retired Project Bluebook chief Edward J. Ruppelt recalled that the incident "didn't start a rash of reports like the story of the first UFO sighting did back in June 1947, but it was significant in that it started a slow build-up of publicity that was to far surpass anything in the past."
 Writing in the 1990s, historian Curtis Peebles agreed that reports of the Korea sightings were the first large-scale publicity about UFOs in years and contributed to the 1952 wave of reports.